An intervention is a last-resort effort by a person’s family members to encourage their loved one to seek addiction treatment.

 - Decide who will participate in the intervention.
 The interventionist will be able to help you decide who should and should not be in attendance for the intervention.
 Small children should most often be excluded due to the intense confrontations that often take place.

-- Rehearse the intervention ahead of time. – With the interventionist’s help, friends and family members will write a draft about how the addict’s behavior affects their lives.
+- Rehearse the intervention ahead of time.
+With the interventionist’s help, friends and family members will write a draft about how their loved one’s addiction affects their lives.
 During this step, the interventionist will also educate group members about addiction and recovery.
 You would be surprised at how little family members know about addiction and the treatment process.
-In fact, family members often know so little about addiction that they end up enabling the addict and making things worse.
+In fact, family members often know so little about addiction that they end up enabling their loved one and making things worse.

-- Choose and place and time for the intervention.
-Ideally, interventions should take place when the addict is sober and in a comfortable environment.
+- Choose a place and time for the intervention.
+Ideally, interventions should take place when the person is sober and in a comfortable environment.

-- Accepting the outcome.
+- Accept the outcome.
 Be prepared for the worst.
-Substance abuse changes an addict’s brain chemistry, thought processes and reactions.
-Many addicts are in denial about their condition and often feel cornered when confronted about their substance abuse.
+Substance abuse changes the brain chemistry, thought processes, and reactions.
+Many people are in denial about their condition and often feel cornered when confronted about their substance abuse.
 Trust that the interventionist will know how to diffuse whatever volatile situations may arise.

-Even though an addict may refuse to seek addiction treatment after the intervention, the intervention will likely open up the lines of communication between the addict and their loved ones.
-The loved ones may no longer fear confronting the addict about their addiction, and this is a plus.
+Even though your loved one may refuse to seek addiction treatment after the intervention, the intervention will likely open up the lines of communication within the family.
+Family members may no longer fear confronting their loved one about their addiction, and this is a plus.